HenriEloy/PERIPLE/README.md

 ## V- Related Work
-  To achieve this project, we used several pandas libraries :
+To achieve this project, we used several libraries :
-  Pandas to work on our data, using pandas dataframes, Kivy and KivyMD to create a very simple graphic interface, we also added a little library named "re" which allow us to verify if the email given by the user is a real one (when registering).
+Pandas to work on our data, using pandas dataframes, Kivy and KivyMD to create a very simple graphic interface.
+To develop the graphical interface, we first made graphical tests on the Figma tool (an interface design tool), then on the Bubble.io platform (no code tool making development).
+However, we were quickly limited to include all our algorithms and databases, that's why we continued on Kivy.
+We also added a little library named "re" which allow us to verify if the email given by the user is a real one (when registering).
 All our data is stored in csv files locally created, but we started to use a server to host them online.
 But this is really difficult to do it and modify our data afterwards, it's why we kept our data in local folders at least until we finish calibrating our machine learning.

 ## VI- Conclusion/Discussion